minetest-mods-camp/pride_flags/README.txt

    by Chelly01
    obtained from https://freesound.org/people/Chelly01/sounds/541088/
    modified by sorcerykid

+   Pride flags:
+   All pride flags have a name like "/textures/prideflag_<NAME>.png", where <NAME> is the pride flag name.
+For example, the rainbow flag is "/textures/prideflag_rainbow.png".
+These are the current pride flags:

+   asexual, bisexual, rainbow, gendercreative, genderfluid, genderqueer, lesbian, nonbinary, pansexual, polysexual, transgender: by sorcerykid

+   aromantic, grayromantic, demiromantic, graysexual, demisexual, omnisexual, homoromantic, biromantic, panromantic, polyromantic, omniromantic, vincian, agender, demigender, androgyne, multigender, intersex, polyamorous, queer: by Wuzzy

 You are free to:
 Share — copy and redistribute the material in any medium or format.